pythagaurang/CykaBlast-Frontend/README.md

 I wrote the code for the display of map from the given data using the folium library in python and managed the input and output of data to a csv file using pandas.

-All 3 of us learnt most of the things in first 8 hours of  the hackathon and then started worthing.
+All 3 of us learnt most of the things in the first 8 hours of  the hackathon and then started working with the project.

 ### We won the first prize for the overall project.